idontknowjs/gnome-websites-framework/README.md

 Commit messages should follow the [GNOME commit message guidelines](https://wiki.gnome.org/Git/CommitMessages).

 Join our conversations on [Matrix or IRC](https://wiki.gnome.org/Community/GettingInTouch/IRC).
 You can find us at the #engagement:gnome.org channel.

+If you're a **GSoC Student** please give a read to the [GSoC FAQ](https://gitlab.gnome.org/Teams/Engagement/websites/gnome-websites-framework/-/issues/35)